 Yes.
 If your project involves human subjects in any way, you will need IRB approval before you begin your research or spend grant funds.
 Please see the IRB website for details on their procedures.

-If your application is selected for funding, you will receive an email from Cathy Harlan in the Office of Sponsored Programs with further instructions after you receive the decision letter from the president.
-You will be able to begin spending grant funds once you have met all applicable requirements (see #9 above).
+If your application is selected for funding, you will receive an email from the Office of Sponsored Programs with further instructions on accessing your award after you receive the decision letter from the President.

-If you find yourself in this situation, you may submit a request to your dean and Dr. Margules to appoint another willing full-time NSU faculty member, who is qualified in your project’s field of research, to take over your duties and responsibilities as principal investigator.
+If you find yourself in this situation, you may submit a request to your Dean and OSP to appoint another willing full-time NSU faculty member, who is qualified in your project’s field of research, to take over your duties and responsibilities as principal investigator.
 If this is not an option, your project will be closed upon your departure, and remaining funds will be returned to their original source(s).

 The following activities are examples viewed to be acceptable expenditures for the NSU Quality of Life Faculty Community-Based Applied Research Grant: